 In the beginning, volunteers were paid a small compensation, as well as pay for regular fire calls.
 In 1898, with the expansion of the City, runs became too long and often firefighters became exhausted by the time they reached the scene of a blaze.
 The City instituted a paid fire department and provided it with horses and much-needed equipment to ensure speedy and efficient arrival.

 The City’s first fire chief was W.H.
 Holmes.
 Chief Holmes was paid a monthly sum of $40 – the amount also paid to firefighters.
 Fire wagon drivers received $45.
 Quarters were provided and firefighters were required to stay in them 24 hours a day.
 In fact, they received only one day off each week.
 Chief Holmes resigned in 1902 when J.T.
 Atkinson was named acting chief.
 Tom Howe took over that same year as Fire Chief and served until 1917, when Gus Tessmer succeeded him.
 Howe again headed the Pittsburg Fire Department in 1933 and served as chief until he retired in 1939.
 Walter Campbell served as chief of the department until 1956, and was succeeded by Elmer Fields.
 In 1981, Fields left the department and Chief William Scott filled the position.
 When Chief Scott retired in 2003, Don Elmer took over as Chief on September 4, 2003, retiring in 2009.
 At that time, Scott Crain became chief and retired in 2012.
 Mike Simons took over as fire chief in 2012 and retired in 2020 after nearly 20 years of service with the department.
 After him, Dennis Reilly took over the role in 2020 and retired in 2022.

 Today, Dennis Reilly is the chief of the Pittsburg Fire Department.
 Firefighters are still working out of three stations, the newest station being located at 911 W. 4th St., which opened in April of 2009.
-The Pittsburg Fire Department employs 33 Firefighters, one Fire Marshall/Safety Coordinator, along with Chief Simons.
+The Pittsburg Fire Department employs 33 Firefighters, one Fire Marshal/Safety Coordinator, along with Chief Reilly.